glideapps/glide-data-grid/API.md

     readonly hint?: string;
     readonly sticky?: boolean;
 }
-onRowAppended?: (cell?: readonly [number, number], newValue?: EditableGridCell) => void;
+onRowAppended?: () => void;
 ```

 `onRowAppended` controls adding new rows at the bottom of the Grid.
-If `onRowAppended` is defined, an empty, editable row will display at the bottom.
-If the user enters a value in one of its cells, `onRowAppended` is called, which is responsible for appending the new row.
+If `onRowAppended` is defined, an empty row will display at the bottom.
+When the user clicks on one of its cells, `onRowAppended` is called, which is responsible for appending the new row.
 The appearance of the blank row can be configured using `trailingRowOptions`.

 ---